 But since we want to change our perspective, and instead of conceptualizing matter as made of particles, look at it as being composed of waves, and waves have no mass, then we need to answer the question: How such “mass” seems to be localised in this picture?
 If everything is made of waves, and waves neither have mass, nor are they local, then in such a picture, what would be this “mass” that seems to be localised?

-Perhaps, such “mass” could be a result of particular interactions among all, or some of all the various waves spanning the Universe, being, in the most general sense, something like a local interference pattern.
+Perhaps, such “mass” could be a result of particular interactions among all, or some of various waves spanning the Universe, and being, in the most general sense, something like a local interference pattern.
 That would also be helpful in explaining how such local interference pattern can exhibit inertia — inertia resulting from mass, in the most general sense, being like a “standing” local interference pattern on a standing wave.

 That would bear close resemblance to the idea of the Higgs field, where the mass of an elementary particle is not its inherent property, but rather a result of its interaction with the Higgs field.